 When you walk down the potting mix aisle of your local hardware store or garden centre, it will quickly become obvious that there's an enormous range of indoor and outdoor potting mixes to choose from.
 They range in price and in quality so how do you know which one is right for your plants?
 Read on for tips and advice on how to pick the right potting mix for your indoor plants.

 Why should you use quality potting mix for your indoor plants?

-Potting mix isn’t just a bag of dirt.
+Indoor plant potting mix isn’t just a bag of dirt.
 Quality indoor plant potting mix is the result of extensive research, product development and precise manufacturing to ensure that your indoor plants are getting the nutrients that they need.
 There are four key elements that are vital to your plants health.

 - Good drainage and the right levels of moisture